Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - Figure out how to be able to save a output folder with name "♬", need to escape characters in save_config

+- First run window, make FL installation path text selectable, also in settings
+- Let FLP projects folder be shown underneath each other
+- Enable check, on save settings, mandatory fields must be filled in, Output folder, FLP projects folder, FL studio path.
+Check before saving current to ini file, that way you still auto set paths for user

 ## **Settings**